 Your company’s reputation may already be measured in a variety of ways.
 You may be looking at the productivity your staff achieve each year; you may even measure it through sales figures or in-house data.
 This is all fine, but data such as this doesn’t take into consideration the external side, which in many ways, matters more.
 Whether it’s social media, media outlets or discussion forums, these avenues provide rich insight into how the public are shaping your online reputation.
 The only problem though, is we may not be aware of what is being said!

 Having some control over our online reputation can be more challenging than it sounds, especially as the internet is such a huge place.
 Very rarely do we get the chance to find out where we’re receiving positive and negative feedback and actually have an opportunity to respond!
 If you get any news coverage, you would want to promote further.
 Alternatively, if someone isn’t very happy, you would want to resolve the issue before it grows.

 How do you find out your online reputation?

-Tagflag works to give your organisation a chance to find out what is being said online.
-Although customers and the general public may shape your online reputation, you are able to actively find the source of your mentions and gather constructive feedback on what is noticeably well-received about your business, and what may need more attention.
+TagPoint works to give your organisation a chance to find out what is being said online.
+Although customers and the general public may shape your online reputation, you are able to actively respond and gather constructive feedback on what is noticeably well-received about your business, and what may need more attention.

-Having guidance on these areas allows opportunities for focus and reflection along with building a more reactive perspective.
+Having guidance on these areas allows opportunities for focus and reflection.
 If a problem arises that may need immediate attention, you’re already ahead of the rest.
 Hearing plenty of good things about a new product?
-Review your mentions and see what else you can do to expose it further.
+Review your mentions and see what more you can do to expose it further.

 Is someone noticeably unsatisfied about an incident involving your company, possibly referring to customer service?
-Reach out and try to resolve what issues there may be and prevent any further negativity from reaching other consumers.
+Reach out and try to resolve what issues there may be and prevent any further negativity.